-National Forest System trails, and in areas on National Forest System lands carries a greater responsibility than operating that vehicle in a city or other developed setting.
+Operating a motor vehicle on National Forest System road National Forest System trails, and in areas on National Forest System lands carries a greater responsibility than operating that vehicle in a city or other developed setting.
 Not only must you know and follow all applicable traffic laws, you need to show concern for the environment as well as other forest users.
 The misuse of motor vehicles can lead to the temporary or permanent closure of any designated road, trail, or area.
 As a motor vehicle operator, you are also subject to State traffic law, including State requirements for licensing, registration, and operation of the vehicle in question.
 Motor vehicle use, especially off-highway vehicle use, involves inherent risks that may cause property damage, serious injury, and possibly death to participants.
 Drive cautiously and anticipate rough surfaces and features, such as snow, mud, vegetation, and water crossings common to remote driving conditions.
 By your participation, you voluntarily assume full responsibility for these damages, risks, and dangers.
-Take care at all times to protect yourself and those under your responsibility.
-Much of the Ochoco National Forest is remote.
-Medical assistance may not be readily available.
-Cellular telephones do not work in many areas of the Ochoco National Forest.
-Take adequate food, water, first-aid supplies, and other equipment appropriate for the conditions and expected weather.
+Take care at all times to protect yourself and those under your responsibility Much of the Deschutes National Forest is remote.
+Medical adequate food, water, first-aid supplies, and other equipment appropriate for the conditions and expected weather.
 ALWAYS REMEMBER TO RESPECT PRIVATE LAND!
 PROTECT YOUR PRIVILEGE.
 STAY ON DESIGNATED ROADS AND TRAILS AND IN DESIGNATED AREAS.
 Read and understand this map in its entirety.
-If you have questions, please contact the Ochoco National Forest Supervisor's Office for clarification.
+If you have questions, please contact the Deschutes National Forest Supervisor's Office for clarification.
 As a motor vehicle operator on a National Forest System road, trail, or area you must comply with this map, as well as all Federal, State, and local laws and regulations.
 Compliance with these rules is your responsibility.